ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/create-your-first-connector-with-ballerina.md

 Before we begin, make sure you have:

-1. A basic understanding of Ballerina SwanLake and the [latest version installed](https://ballerina.io/downloads/).
+1. A basic understanding of Ballerina Swan Lake and the [latest version installed](https://ballerina.io/downloads/).
-2. An OpenAPI specification of the API for which you’re building the connector, along with API credentials (e.g., Twitter Developer account).
+2. An OpenAPI specification of the API for which you’re building the connector, along with the relevant API credentials where required (e.g., Twitter Developer account).
 3. A GitHub account, and Git installed locally.
 4. Visual Studio Code with the [Ballerina extension](https://marketplace.visualstudio.com/items?itemName=WSO2.ballerina).